daniaokuye/winnerineast.github.io/README.md

 - [deep learning models](https://github.com/winnerineast/deeplearning-models):A collection of various deep learning architectures, models, and tips for TensorFlow and PyTorch in Jupyter Notebooks.
 - [Google Research](https://github.com/winnerineast/google-research):This repository contains code released by Google AI Research.
 - [keras applications](https://github.com/winnerineast/keras-applications):Keras Applications is the applications module of the Keras deep learning library.
 It provides model definitions and pre-trained weights for a number of popular archictures, such as VGG16, ResNet50, Xception, MobileNet, and more.
+- [lottery ticket hypothesis](https://github.com/winnerineast/lottery-ticket-hypothesis):This library reimplements and extends the work of Frankle and Carbin in "The Lottery Ticket Hypothesis: Finding Small, Trainable Neural Networks" (https://arxiv.org/abs/1803.03635).
+Their paper aims to explore why we find large, overparameterized networks easier to train than the smaller networks we can find by pruning or distilling.
+Their answer is the lottery ticket hypothesis: Any large network that trains successfully contains a subnetwork that is initialized such that - when trained in isolation - it can match the accuracy of the original network in at most the same number of training iterations.
 - [morph net](https://github.com/winnerineast/morph-net):MorphNet is a method for learning deep network structure during training.
 The key principle is continuous relaxation of the network-structure learning problem.
 Specifically, activation sparsity is induced by adding regularizers that target the consumption of specific resources such as FLOPs or model size.
 When the regularizer loss is added to the training loss and their sum is minimized via stochastic gradient descent or a similar optimizer, the learning problem becomes a constrained optimization of the structure of the network, under the constraint represented by the regularizer.
 The method was first introduced in our CVPR 2018, paper "MorphNet: Fast & Simple Resource-Constrained Learning of Deep Network Structure".
 A overview of the approach as well as new device-specific latency regularizers were prestend in GTC 2019.
 - [pysot](https://github.com/winnerineast/pysot):PySOT is a software system designed by SenseTime Video Intelligence Research team.
 It implements state-of-the-art single object tracking algorithms, including SiamRPN and SiamMask.
 It is written in Python and powered by the PyTorch deep learning framework.
 This project also contains a Python port of toolkit for evaluating trackers.
 - [pythia](https://github.com/winnerineast/pythia):Pythia is a modular framework for vision and language multimodal research.
 Built on top of PyTorch.